Dealing with floods

 - Avoid drinking or preparing food with tap water until you are certain it is not contaminated.

 - Assess damage to water supply and reticulation systems.
-Which troughs are contaminated with silt and will need cleaning?
+Which stock water troughs are contaminated with silt and will need cleaning?

 - Assess damage to access lanes, tracks, gateways, culverts and fences.
 What clearing away of flood debris is needed?